seventeenmagpie/infofiche/pages/has-reads.rst

 September:
 ----------
 - *The Order of Time* by Carlo Rovelli,
-- *Project Hail Mary* by Andy Weir,
+- *Project Hail Mary* by Andy Weir.
+I've written about it :doc:`on Infofiche <project-hail-mary-weir>`,
 - *Nona the Ninth* by Tamsyn Muir*,
 - *Harrow the Ninth* by Tamsyn Muir,
-- *Battle of the Linguist Mages* by Scotto Moore,
+- *Battle of the Linguist Mages* by Scotto Moore.
+I've written about it :doc:`on Infofiche <battle-of-the-linguist-mages>`,

 August:
 -------